s-vde/state-space-explorer/README.md

 The exploration dumps records of the performed executions and a .dot representation of the explored part of the input program's execution tree.

+---

+## Example Programs

+A small set of multithreaded program examples in C and C++ can be found in the repository [multithreaded-c](https://github.com/s-vde/multithreaded-c).